Cape Columbia

 Cape Columbia is the northernmost point of land of Canada, located on Ellesmere Island in the Qikiqtaaluk Region of Nunavut.
 It marks the westernmost coastal point of Lincoln Sea in the Arctic Ocean.
 It is the world's northernmost point of land outside Greenland.
 The distance to the North Pole is 769 km.

-As the northernmost point of Canada, Cape Columbia is exposed to the ice drift of the Arctic pack ice.
-The approximately 2 m thick pack ice of the Arctic Ocean moves several hundred meters per day from east to west.
+As the northernmost point of Canada, Cape Columbia is exposed to the ice drift of the Arctic sea ice.
+The approximately 2 m thick pack ice of the Arctic Ocean moves several hundred metres per day from east to west.
 As a result, mighty ice pressure ridges can be piled up at Cape Columbia.

 History

 In 1876, Pelham Aldrich was the first European to reach Cape Columbia.
-He was a lieutenant with the expedition (1875-76) of British explorer George Nares.
+He was a lieutenant with the British Arctic Expedition (1875-76) of explorer George Nares.